 The eagle is a bird that is often associated with power, spirituality, and freedom.
 It has also become a symbol of American patriotism.
 It is a subject that looks particularly striking when created using the Old School tattoo style; and can be inked by servicemen to show their pride.
-The appeal is to both men and women who believe in the American dream or want to honor their country or those who fight for it.
+An eagle tattoo appeals s to both men and women who believe in the American dream or want to honor their country or those who fight for it.

 7. Cat Tattoo

 A cat is a popular image to get tattooed in the American traditional style, and more often than not, it is depicted as a black cat.
 For some, this coloring is thought to be bad luck or a bad omen.
 That said, a cat tattoo design is created to ward off evil and offer the wearer protection.
 The animal is often associated with good luck, mystery, grace, and intelligence.
 There are many different variations to choose from; you could even recreate an image of your beloved pet using this technique, making your design even more unique to you.

 Snakes are a popular tattoo choice because of the symbolism attached to them.
 For some, they represent evil and lead us down a path of destruction; for others, they are an image of knowledge, rebirth, and transformation.
 In the traditional American technique, they are often portrayed coiled up, sometimes with a dagger or a flower, and with their fangs displayed.
 This creates an intimidating appearance.
 It may signal that you are a person to be wary of or serve as a reminder of the good and bad in everyone.

 9. Deer Tattoo